 According to the Tesco press handout, customers report holding conversations in a fury of embarrassment while secreting pips between their teeth and their gums.
 They suffer the “agonising experience of trying to discreetly remove pips from mouths while pretending to read newspapers.”

 Maybe such a balancing act, with newspaper and toothpick, is something you are engaged in at this moment—while secretly struggling, in the phrase of the press handout, to discreetly remove a recalcitrant pip from between your teeth?
-If so, I hope you’ll take the opportunity to also discreetly remove the split infinitives.
+If so, I hope you’ll take the opportunity to discreetly remove the split infinitive too.
 Split infinitives seem to be a problem at the Tesco Press Office.
 Perhaps because they are too busy boldly going to think up more out-of-season April Fools.

 Roses have thorns; newspapers have news

-Such warnings must be borne in mind, not only in the food section, but also at the news stand.
-Tesco management has responsibly drawn attention to the risk of pips between your teeth while reading the newspaper.
+Such warnings must be borne in mind, not only in the food department, but also at the news stand.
+Tesco management has drawn attention to the risk of pips between your teeth while reading the newspaper.
 But reading the paper has its own dangers.
 Just as oranges contain seeds, so newspapers contain news.
 And the news these days may well stick in your gullet.

-In its quest to make the world safe for its customers, Tesco should surely post notices on the papers they sell, as they do on fruit.
+In its quest to make the world safe for its customers, Tesco should surely post warning notices on the papers they sell, as they do on fruit.
 The notices would draw readers’ attention to safer alternatives to the publication you are now reading: papers such as the Sport or the Star which, having no news in them, offer a less threatening reading experience, one that is reassuringly fact-free. ★